 The Gebbink Piano Studio usually maintains a waiting list, but will enroll students throughout the year as the schedule permits.
 I will have an informal interview with new students to review previous study, if applicable, and place them at appropriate levels using piano study materials best suited for their needs.
 To initiate enrollment complete the online registration.

 The length of the lesson is 45 minutes weekly.
-Families are responsible for purchasing piano study materials as well as any audition or competition entry fees.

 Summer study is required.
 Therefore the summer schedule is very flexible allowing for vacations, those "great to go to the pool" days, unexpected company arrives, etc. Summer Option 1) Piano Camps - Students attend a two hour class four days a week for one week.
 Students do not have a regular lesson the week of the camp, and students then have no lessons the remainder of the month.
-Option 2) Extended lesson - Students double their lesson time, and have their number of lessons.
+Option 2) Extended lesson - Students double their lesson time, and have fewer number of lessons.